Sewage Backup Prevention Tips from Certified Plumbers

 Although sewage backups are inconvenient and messy, they can also contribute to larger plumbing problems.
 Therefore, it is essential to promptly fix any backup problems and to take the appropriate actions to properly prevent issues from recurring in the future.
 A sewage backup can result in a burst pipe or large leak that can spread contamination throughout your bathroom or home.
 Unfortunately, this can result in infections that cause gastroenteritis if people in your home are exposed, including E. coli or Salmonella infections (the causative agents of food poisoning).
-Exposure can happen due to touching your face after encountering the contamination or being exposed through your mouth, eyes or cuts if there is any backsplash.
-Whenever you are experiencing a backup, always seek the help of a professional to help prevent you and your family from becoming ill and to avoid any permanent damage to your plumbing system.
+Exposure can happen due to touching your face after encountering the contamination or being exposed through your mouth, eyes, or cuts if there is any backsplash.
+Whenever you are experiencing a backup, always seek the help of a professional to help prevent you and your family from becoming ill and avoid any permanent damage to your plumbing system.

 Tips to Prevent Sewage Backup

 1. Proper Disposal of Cooking Grease

 When cooking, it can sometimes be hard to figure out how to dispose of grease.
 This is especially true when cooking bacon or other meat that generates excess grease.
 It is imperative that cooking oils, fats, and grease are not disposed of down the drain.
 Liquid grease, oil and fat can not be broken down easily by wastewater treatment plants and can solidify in drains once they are cool.
 Over time, this can block drains and result in a backup or severe damage.
 Instead, dispose of grease by collecting it in a glass container, such as a jar, and then scooping solidified, cooled grease into your garbage or green bin.
 This will help prevent any drain damage due to cooled grease collecting in your drains or sink.